spannerisms/lttphack/docs/sentries.md

 ---
 layout: practicehack
-title: Sentry list - ALTTP Practice Hack
+title: "Sentry list - ALTTP Practice Hack"
+ogdesc: "List of available sentries, with description, in the current version of the practice hack."
 ---

 ## Basic sentries